web-scrobbler/web-scrobbler/README.md

 Check the [wiki page][WikiDev] to understand development of connectors.
 Please also read our [contribution guidelines][Contributing].

+### Updating images

+We moved the image generation out of the main build to simplify things and make it easier to Mozilla to verify the releases.

+If you need to regenerate the images you can run `npm run generate:images` from the root of the repo.

 ### Translations

 We use Transifex to maintain translations.
 If you want to translate